Egypt deep cleans pyramids site emptied of tourists

 “We started the first phase of disinfection, and there are other phases.
 We are in the process of disinfecting all tourist sites, though the artefacts themselves require specific materials and (cleaning) must be carried out by a specialised team of excavators,” said Ashraf Mohie El-Din, director general of the pyramids area.

-“We are making use of this period to sanitise the entire area, but also to carry out some maintenance work and renovation to have this area ready to accept visitors again,” he added.
+“We are making use of this period to sanitize the entire area, but also to carry out some maintenance work and renovation to have this area ready to accept visitors again,” he added.

 Egypt has so far reported more than 400 cases of coronavirus, including 21 deaths.